arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 ### SPIFFE Workload API

-The SPIFFE Workload API allows workloads to retrieve a trust bundle from SPIFFE.
+The SPIFFE Workload API allows workloads to retrieve a trust bundle.
 It requires the authorization server to be part of a SPIFFE trust domain and be considered a workload within it.
-The authors acknowledge that using the SPIFFE Workload API can reduce the time an update of the bundle is received by the authorization server.
+The SPIFFE Workload API is build in a way that the workload proactively retrieves trust bundles updates and does not need to poll them, which reduces the time to distribute them.
 In addition to the trust bundle of the trust domain the workload resides in, the SPIFFE Workload API also allows to retrieve trust bundles from federated trust domains.

-This mechanism moves trust establishment away from the authorization server to the SPIFFE configuration and is NOT RECOMMENDED and more explicit configuration SHOULD be maintained.
+This approach is NOT RECOMMENDED for OAuth SPIFFE Client Authentication for several reasons:

+- OAuth Authorization Server needs to be a workload within a SPIFFE trust domain, which is a significant limitation for deployment scenarios.
+- Federated trust domain bundles create ambiguity about how they are handled.
+When distributed via the SPIFFE Workload API the trust relationship and points where they are established become ambiguous.

 ### Manual configuration